 Only 1/3th of our food is produced in the UK.
 The rest gets trucked, trained in, flown in or shipped in, sometimes from the other side of the world by using huge amounts of fossil fuels.
 The food production in the UK is also depending on fossil fuel in the form of fertilizers, pesticides, fungicides, herbicides, the fossil fuels for the heavy machinery, the heating systems of the greenhouses and for the meat factories, for the trucks needed to transport the ingredients and the finished products around the world, into our country and eventually into the supermarket where we drive to, to pick up our food.
 And that is not taking into account the energy we use to keep it fresh, for cooking and the energy used to deal with the waste.
 Calculation tells us that for one calorie of food we burn 10 calories of fossil fuel.

-Even organic farming is hugely depending on fossil fuels ‐ it is only a small step in the right direction.
+Even organic farming is hugely depending on fossil fuels ‐ organic is only a small step in the right direction.

 Whatever way you look at it, from start to finish, our supermarket food is dripping in oil.